Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 File a VAT return if you are registered for VAT.
 However, you do not need to file a VAT return if you have nothing to report for the tax year (such as sales of timber or deductible VAT).
 A requirement is that your tax period is the calendar year and that you do not conduct any other operations subject to VAT, such as agriculture or business.

-If you also conduct agricultural or business operations, the pre-completed tax return on your personal income will appear in MyTax on 23 February 2024 and you will receive it by post at the beginning of March.
-If you make corrections, the deadline for them is 2 April 2024.
+If you also conduct agricultural or business operations, the pre-completed tax return on your personal income will appear in MyTax in the end of February and you will receive it by post at the beginning of March.
+If you make corrections, the deadline for them is 1 April 2026.

 4. Real estate information